cloudfoundry/backup-and-restore-sdk-release/README.md

 # Backup and Restore SDK BOSH release

-The Backup and Restore SDK BOSH release allows other BOSH deployed Cloud Foundry components to backup/restore their databases and blobstores.
+The Backup and Restore SDK BOSH release is used for two distinct things:

+1. enabling release authors to incorporate database backup & restore functionality in their releases
+1. enabling operators to configure their deployments which use external blobstores to be backed up and restored by [BBR](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore)

 **Docs**: [Release Author Guide](http://docs.cloudfoundry.org/bbr/bbr-devguide.html)